vivektaak-fullstack/Portfolio-Project/README.md

 # FrontendPortfolio 💻

-**FullStackPortfolio** is a personal portfolio website built using HTML, CSS, Bootstrap, and JavaScript.
+**FrontendPortfolio** is a personal portfolio website built using HTML, CSS, Bootstrap, and JavaScript.
 It features a modern, responsive design with interactive sections to showcase skills, projects, services, and contact information.

 ## Features
 - Hero section with background image and call-to-action buttons